DataDog/documentation/content/en/developers/marketplace.md

 #### Metadata.csv

-* Contains a list of the out-of-the-box metrics included in an integration, including the metric name, type, interval, and unit.
+* Contains a list of the out-of-the-box metrics included in an integration, such as the metric name, type, interval, and unit.
 * More information about `metadata.csv` fields can be found in our [Integrations Assets Reference][24].
 * **Note:** All Marketplace metrics count as custom metrics.